Georgios-Filis/PDB_File_Manipulation/README.md

 PDB_Chain_Numbering.py:<br />
 -i / --input: The file path of the input PDB file.
 Default: None<br />
 -c / --chain: The chain selected for residue numbering.
 Default: None (All residues are renumbered.)<br />
 -mc / --missing-chains: If set to True, it means that the input file is missing chain IDs.
-Default: Flase<br />
+Default: False<br />
 -n / --number: The starting number for the residue numbering.
 It cannot be negative nor above 9999.
 Default: 1<br />
 -o / --output: The path for the output file.
 Default: Input_File_Name (wihtout the PDB file extension) + "_Chain_Mod.pdb"